 The University of South Carolina in Tours, France

 Each summer, the University of South Carolina offers a study program in Tours, France.
 Courses are held at the Institut de Touraine in the heart of Tours.

 The Institut de Touraine was founded in 1922 and has a distinguished history of teaching French to foreign students, beginners as well as advanced, who come from all over the world for intensive immersion programs throughout the year.
-2001 marked USC's twentieth anniversary in Tours.
+2022 marked UofSC's 41st anniversary in Tours.
 Courses are taught entirely in French by native speakers.
 Classes are small, held in beautiful restored facilities, in and around the Place du 14 juillet, and the atmosphere is friendly.
 Students in the month-long June or July sessions generally average 21.5 hours a week in class, M-F. Excursions in the afternoons and on week-ends to various châteaux and to other tourist attractions are organized by the Institut at reduced fees.
 A wide variety of sporting activities are available as well, from swimming to kayaking to biking.
-The USC Director in Residence also proposes and organizes excursions: bicycle trips, wine-tasting tours, picnics, etc.
+The UofSC Director in Residence also proposes and organizes excursions: bicycle trips, chateaux visits, picnics, etc.